Scott Lagasse Jr.: Personal life

-Lagasse Jr. was born on January 31, 1981, in St. Augustine, Florida.
+Lagasse was born on January 31, 1981, in St. Augustine, Florida.
 He attended St. Joseph Academy Catholic High School.
-As a student, Lagasse Jr. played basketball before graduating with a Florida academic scholarship.
+As a student, Lagasse played basketball before graduating with a Florida academic scholarship.
 Afterward, he proceeded to pursue an associate's degree at the University of Central Florida, while competing in local off-road and asphalt races on weekends.
 He continued his education at Flagler College, where he pursued a bachelor's degree in business administration.
 Lagasse Jr. graduated with honors from Flagler College in 2004, while competing in the American Speed Association National Touring Series.

-Lagasse Jr. is a spokesperson for Florida Department of Transportation's 'Alert Today Florida' campaign, which raises awareness about pedestrian and bicyclist safety.
+Lagasse is a spokesperson for Florida Department of Transportation's 'Alert Today Florida' campaign, which raises awareness about pedestrian and bicyclist safety.
 In 2015, he established a 60 mi charity bike event at Daytona International Speedway.
 The event, called Champions Ride for Bicycle Safety, attracts professional bicyclists, NASCAR drivers, and triathletes to support the 'Alert Today Florida' campaign.
 He is married to his wife Kelley, and has one daughter, who was born in 2015.